-Bellow the numeric value let you adjust the Gamma for the display.
+Bellow the cursor, the numeric value let you adjust the Gamma for the display.
 This also help to better see the faint part of the image but without saturation of the bright area.
 A value of 0.45 in this box allow to convert a linear image to a display image with a standard gamma of 2.2.

-On the bottom left you can mirror the image horizontally and vertically, or show a negative image that can help to see faint details.
+The button show a negative image that can help to see faint details.

 You can also get other zoom level using the mouse wheel rotation

 When the zoomed image is bigger than the screen you can move it with the left mouse button.